tarasovan/SLICE-public/slice-gui/README.md

 **Electron compilation to generate an executable file :**

-Navigate to the electron / directory then for:
+Navigate to the electron / directory, then for:

 - MacOS silicon M1/M2/M3: npx electron-forge make --platform=darwin --arch=arm64